SoftUni-Internal/interactive-content/EN/02-ExpressJS-and-Templating/06-Templating-with-Handlebars.md

 **Partials** are normal Handlebars **templates** that can be called directly by **other templates**.

-In order to use a partial, we must register it using the `Handlebars.registerPartial()` method:
+To use a partial, we must register it using the `Handlebars.registerPartial()` method:

 `Handlebars.registerPartial('myPartial', '{{newVar}}');`